chartjs/Chart.js/docs/getting-started/usage.md

 ### Tree-shaking

 In production, we strive to ship as little code as possible, so the end users can load our data applications faster and have better experience.
-For that, we’ll need to apply [tree-shaking](https://cube.dev/blog/how-to-build-tree-shakeable-javascript-libraries/?ref=eco-chartjs) which is fancy term for removing unused code from the JavaScript bundle.
+For that, we’ll need to apply [tree-shaking](https://cube.dev/blog/how-to-build-tree-shakeable-javascript-libraries/?ref=eco-chartjs) which is a fancy term for removing unused code from the JavaScript bundle.

 Chart.js fully supports tree-shaking with its component design.
 You can register all Chart.js components at once (which is convenient when you’re prototyping) and get them bundled with your application.
-Or, you can register only necessary components and get a minimal bundle, much less in size.
+Or, you can register only necessary components and get a minimal bundle, much smaller in size.

 Let’s inspect our example application.
 What’s the bundle size?
 You can stop the application and run `npm run build`, or `yarn build`, or `pnpm build`.
 In a few moments, you’ll get something like this: